vine93/vine93.github.io/index.md

 ## Research Summary
 <p align="justify">
-I am involved in Computer Architecture, Software Systems and Approximate Computing research.
-My research focuses on building power and performance effecient datacenter infrastructure.These are the projects I have undertaken in my Master's program.
+I am involved in Computer Architecture and Software Systems research.
+My current research focuses on building power and performance effecient datacenter infrastructure.Listed below are some of the projects I undertook while at Pennsylvania State University.
 </p>

 *   **ConfigNVPSim** is a cycle-accurate multicore simulator-based out of gem5 simulation framework.
 ConfigNVPSim